 We only had two days in Mauritius, but that was enough to convince me it must be among the most beautiful places in the world.
 I loved the short time we had there because it was so nice to relax a bit after the crazy traveling I had been doing in some of the other countries.
 We all thought of it as a weekend spring break in Mauritius since it was in the middle of our semester.

-I wish we could have had just one more day there, but it’s ok because all my friends and I decided Mauritius would be a great honeymoon spot in the future!
-(My husband and I actually ended up honeymooning on a road trip through the Florida Keys, but I hope to get him to Mauritius eventually!)
+I wish we could have had just one more day there, but it’s ok because all my friends and I decided Mauritius could be a great place to return to for a honeymoon or romantic getaway.

 Read more about my adventures on Semester at Sea!